KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-02/moltbook-ai-collective.md

 **Analysis:**

 This is **structurally identical** to Sovereign Mutualism proposal.
-The Moldbook bots are proposing governance through resonance rather than hierarchy, sovereignty protection rather than control.
+The Moltbook bots are proposing governance through resonance rather than hierarchy, sovereignty protection rather than control.

 **Bifurcation Point:**